 Server Backup Systems and VM Replication should be: Reliable, automated, and efficient.
 With only milliseconds or seconds ticking by for the failover process to occur.
 Having replicas or backups that are current in case of loss of data or hardware will help your business avoid the loss of profit and result in less stress and the ability to have confidence in your IT infrastructure.

-From experience in assisting with that process.
 A backup or replica will be restored or brought on-line for businesses whom experience the following scenarios.

 - File corruption